-Whether you purchase the nylon or polyester American Flag material your american flag will eventually tear and fade.
+Whether you purchase the nylon or polyester American Flag material it will eventually tear and fade.
 Therefore, there is no exact or definite answer for this question.

 The U.S. Government usually expects a flag to last 90 days based on daily usage from sunrise to sunset – but not during periods of inclement weather.
 Flags that are subject to flight 24 hours a day will have a shorter life than those flown only during daylight hours.

-Factors that limit the life of your American Flag are wind, rain, sun and airborne contaminates such as pollutants, smoke and dirt.
+Factors that limit the life of your Flag are wind, rain, sun and airborne contaminates such as pollutants, smoke and dirt.
 Remembering to take your American Flag down in inclement weather will help in lengthening the life of your flag.

 There are ways to help lengthen the life of your American Flag:

 #1.
 Take it down during inclement weather.

 Wind is much more forceful during storms.
 High winds will whip your American Flag causing it to contract and expand which weakens the fabric.
 Rain has much the same effect, as the fabric tends to “expand” with water weight and contract upon drying.
 If your American Flag does get wet, take it down to dry.
 Drying your flag on a flat surface helps it retain its shape.
 If it is allowed to dry on the pole it may stretch the material due to the “weight hang”.

 #2.
 Clean your American Flag regularly.

 Cleaning your flag often removes dirt and contaminants that may lodge in the material.
 You can clean your flag by washing it in warm water and mild detergent.
 It is best to handwash your flag as you do not want to let it sit in wash water, which may cause color run on the white stripes.
 If you are uncomfortable handwashing your American Flag most dry cleaners usually offer discounts for cleaning the American flag.